metacall/core/docs/README.md

 |  Class   | Defines properties and methods that are common to all objects                  |
 |  Object  | An instance of Class                                                           |

 - Boolean is mostly represented by an integer value.
-There are languages that does not support it so it gets converted to a integer value in the memory layout.
+There are languages that does not support it so it gets converted to an integer value in the memory layout.

 - Integer and Floating Point values provide a complete abstraction to numerical types.
 Type sizes are preserved and the correct type is used when using any number.
 This depends on the internal implementation of the value by the run-time.
 Although there can be problems related to this.
 A `bignum` type from Ruby may overflow if it is too big when trying to convert it to a `float` type in C#.